fastlane/docs/docs/getting-started/android/screenshots.md

 ## Generating Screenshots with Screengrab

-- Run `./gradlew assembleDebug assembleAndroidTest` to generate debug and test APKs
+- Run `./gradlew assembleDebug assembleAndroidTest` manually to generate debug and test APKs
+  - You can also create a lane and use `build_android_app`:
+    ```ruby
+    desc "Build debug and test APK for screenshots"
+    lane :buildForScreengrab do
+      build_android_app(
+        task: 'assemble',
+        build_type: 'Debug'
+      )
+      build_android_app(
+        task: 'assemble',
+        build_type: 'AndroidTest'
+      )
+    end
 - Run `fastlane screengrab` in your app project directory to generate screenshots
   - You will be prompted to provide any required parameters which are not in your `Screengrabfile`, or provided as command line arguments
 - Your screenshots will be saved to `fastlane/metadata/android` in the directory where you ran `fastlane screengrab`